Trump calls Clinton 'liar' for Islamic State recruiting claim

 "She's a liar and everybody knows that," Trump said.
 "She just made this up in thin air."

-Trump's call to ban all Muslims from entering the United States following a Jan.
-2 attack in San Bernardino, California that killed 14 people has drawn widespread criticism from Republican rivals as well as Democrats like Clinton.
+Trump's call to ban all Muslims from entering the United States following a Dec.
+2 attack in San Bernardino, California, that killed 14 people has drawn widespread criticism from Republican rivals as well as Democrats like Clinton.

 During Saturday night's Democratic debate, Clinton said Islamic State is using Trump's rhetoric to enlist fighters to radical jihad.